Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Approach

-Because we directly use the PMLM as our NAT model, we introduce the upsampling strategy during fine-tuning to maintain consistency with the pretraining process.
-Two upsampling strategies are proposed: the insertion method and the dynamic ratio, both included in the "Upsampling" function block in Figure \ref{fig:model-arch}. \paragraph{Insertion Method} Following the CTC setup of \cite{libovicky-helcl-2018-end, saharia-etal-2020-non}, we set upsampled source sentence $\hat{x}$ to be $s$ times the length of the original source sentence $x$.
+\paragraph{Insertion Method} Following the CTC setup of \cite{libovicky-helcl-2018-end, saharia-etal-2020-non}, we set upsampled source sentence $\hat{x}$ to be $s$ times the length of the original source sentence $x$.
 To reduce the disparity between the token embeddings of our PMLM and its pretraining, unlike prior approaches \cite{libovicky-helcl-2018-end,wei-etal-2019-imitation,gu-kong-2021-fully}, we do not use the projection layer or SoftCopy method.
 Instead, our upsampling can be done by duplicating source tokens (IT, "Inserting Tokens" in the following sections) or inserting the [MASK] tokens (IM, "Inserting Masks" in the following sections), which is the special “MASK” token used during BERT pretraining.
 For instance, given source sequence $x= [A, B, C, D]$ and $s=2$, it will be $\hat{x}=[A,A,B,B,C,C,D,D]$ by IT, and $\hat{x}=[A,M,B,M,C,M,D,M]$ by IM.

 When dealing with floating-point numbers as the upsampling ratio $s$, the upsampled sequence $\hat{x}$ might have a non-integer length.
 To address this issue, we use the following formula:

 This formula essentially identifies the nearest "insertion point" around position $j$, determined by the upsampling rate.
 Here, $i$ represents the position of the source token, ranging from $0$ to $|x|$, and $j$ represents the position of the upsampled token, ranging from $0$ to $\lfloor s|x| \rfloor$.
 The approach for the IM Method is similar, with the difference that originally duplicated tokens are replaced with the [MASK] tokens.